 Established on 2 February 1885, the lighthouse was built at the southern end of the Minicoy Island.
 This was a time when India was completely engulfed under the atrocities of the British rule.
 About 162 feet in height, this lighthouse has a viewing range of around 74 km and has been completely built-in brick masonry.

 If you are a history lover then you will definitely like this place.
-Talking about history, did you know that this lighthouse was brought under the control of the Indian government when the Indian flag was unfurled over it on 2 April 1956.
-It helps you with some really memorable moments to remember along with you.
+Talking about history, this lighthouse was brought under the control of the Indian government when the Indian flag was unfurled over it on 2 April 1956.

 The opening of the Suez Canal in the year 1862, helped reduce the overall distance between Europe and countries lying in the east.
 It was during this time that the General Lord Ripon, who was also the Governor-General of British rule at that time had decided to build a lighthouse sometime in 1882.
 The main purpose behind it was to have complete 360-degree visibility of the area.

 Thus, keeping this thought in mind the board of trade then decided to establish their own lighthouse on the Minicoy Island for providing safe passage of their vessels who would be traversing the Eight Degree Channel.
 Following this, the site of the island was also selected in 1882 and the construction work then began in 1883 and then finally completed in 1885.

 This lighthouse, strategically situated on the sea route from Aden to Colombo and Suez to Singapore passes just south of the Minicoy Island on the Indian Coast Line leading to Colombo which was also known as the lifeline of the empire.
 It is also important to note that after the completion of this lighthouse no shipwrecks had occurred on the island.
 It is the lone surviving historic structure of the British period in the Lakshadweep islands.